Bazzas-Personal-Stuff/CodeGen/README.md

 ## Embedding in a Package

-1. Copy this repo to a folder called "CodeGen" inside your package folder: `Packages/com.bazzagibbs.examplepackage/CodeGen`
+1. Clone this repo directly into your package folder: `<UnityProj>/Packages/<com.your.package>/CodeGen`.
+2. Delete the `.git` directory and `.gitignore` file from the CodeGen directory.
-2. Find and replace the following within the CodeGen folder:
+3. Find and replace the following within the CodeGen folder:
    | Find | Replace Example | Description |
    | --- | --- | --- |
    | `MY_PACKAGE_NAMESPACE` | `BazzaGibbs.ExamplePackage` | The namespace of the package you're embedding this into. |